IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/04_Hover Interactions/06_HoverInteractions_Callout_Layer.md

 ### <a id="preview"></a> Preview

-The following image is a preview of the `igDataChart` control renders with the `calloutLayer` added.
+The following image is a preview of how the `igDataChart` control renders with the `calloutLayer` added.

 ![](images/jQuery_Callout_Layer_01.png)